Taught postgraduate degrees in Mechanical Engineering

 Postgraduate Diploma (PGDip) in Mechanical Engineering (Manufacturing, Process, and Automation Systems)

-There is no direct entry to this programme, but MEngSc candidates who have passed all modules may be conferred with a PGDip after 9 months if requested, or if they do not meet the progression standard required, prior to submitting a thesis for the MEngSc.
+There is no direct entry to this programme, but MEngSc candidates who have passed all modules may be conferred with a PGDip after 9 months if requested, or if they do not meet the progression standard required, prior to submitting a dissertation for the MEngSc.